LaTeX with GitLab/GitHub and Dropbox backup

 git -C <repo_dir> config --edit

-Since Windows Command Prompt doesn’t understand ~, you will have to make sure each Terminal you use has softlinks created at the same link_name.
-The absolute pathnames are different for WSL, but the softlinks can look the same.
+Since Windows Command Prompt does not recognize ~, ensure that each Terminal used has softlinks created with the same link name.
+The absolute pathnames differ for WSL, but the softlinks can appear identical.

 Windows Subsystem for Linux: